Human papillomavirus infection: Genital warts

-HPV infection of the skin in the genital area is the most common sexually transmitted infection worldwide.
+HPV infection of the skin in the genital area is the most common sexually transmitted infection world wide.
 Such infections are associated with genital or anal warts (medically known as condylomata acuminata or venereal warts) and these warts can be diagnosed on visual inspection and confirmed by biopsy.

 The strains of HPV that can cause genital warts are usually different from those that cause warts on other parts of the body.
 A wide variety of HPV types can cause genital warts, but types 6 and 11 together account for about 90% of all cases.

 The great majority of genital HPV infections never cause any overt symptoms and are cleared by the immune system in a matter of months.
 People may transmit the virus to others even if they do not display overt symptoms of infection.

 Most people acquire genital HPV infections at some point in their lives, and about 10% of women are currently infected.

 Laryngeal papillomatosis

 In addition to genital warts, infection by HPV types 6 and 11 can cause a rare condition known as recurrent laryngeal papillomatosis, in which warts form on the larynx or other areas of the respiratory tract.
 These warts can recur frequently, may interfere with breathing, and in extremely rare cases can progress to cancer.
 For these reasons, repeated surgery to remove the warts may be advisable.